 Founding partners, Yann Collandre and Yves-Emilien Pamart, established Lokalis in 2018, in order to invest long term in the Greater Paris residential market.
-They have a combined 25 years’ experience in Paris in the development, investment and management of real estate projects and companies.
+Bertrand Boucly joined the company as partner in 2020.
+Together they have over 50 years experience in the investment, asset management and financing of real estate projects and companies.

 Lokalis targets a solid and predictable long term return on investment, by acquiring, managing and growing a portfolio of Paris residential real estate.